 - Expect to go through both immigration and customs inspection at the US port of entry.
-At the immigration booth, present your passport, I-20, your proof of Federal SEVIS fee payment, and your completed I-94 arrival/departure card (which was distributed on the airplane).
+At the immigration booth, present your passport, I-20, your proof of Federal I-901 fee payment, and your completed I-94 arrival/departure card (which will have been distributed on the airplane).

 - Anyone who is denied admission at a US port of entry should be very cautious about arguing with the immigration official.
-You may risk being issued "expedited removal," which now entails a five year ban on admission to the US.
-If you are denied admission, first try to contact International Student Services for assistance, but also make it known to the immigration official that you are willing to withdraw your application for admission to the country rather than be subject to expedited removal.
+You may risk being issued “expedited removal,” which now entails a 5-year ban on admission to the US.
+If you are denied admission, first try to contact the Office of International Education for assistance at (510) 436-1333, but also make it known to the immigration official that you are willing to withdraw your application for admission to the US rather than be subject to expedited removal.